MARSFOREVER472/ContadorClicks/README.md

 - **_Learn to detect multiple clicks with the ```addEventListener('click')``` event._**
 - **_Is there a way to know how many times this button has been clicked?_**
 - **_The application that we will create in this project is for the user to be able to capture the events of adding one or more clicks using Javascript code tools._**
+- **_From this same project, we can generate a click counter, to count the number of clicks we have made with this button._**

 ## **_CÓMO CREAR UN CONTADOR POR NÚMERO DE CLICKS UTILIZANDO JAVASCRIPT!_**